karacaltan/PDFMerger/README.md

 # PDFMerger

 This is a simple script for merging multiple PDF files into a single PDF file.
 You can manually set the position for each PDF file.
 It is also possible to define a custom PDF file name of the result file.
+The result PDF file can be find in the directory `output`.

 ### Requirements
 Python 3.7.x